AruelKuro/P4-Classic-Arcade-game-clone/README.md

 - Enemies move at random speed and collision with the player resets the game and the player goes back to initial position.

 ## Reference
-Starter code was provided by Udacity
+Starter code was provided by Udacity.